JhouLab/DigitalStereotaxAdapter/README.md

 <img src="https://github.com/JhouLab/DigitalStereotaxAdapter/blob/main/Assembly/Readout_flip3.jpg" width="250">
 </div>

+---
+Next, take a look at the spacer and Y-shaped adapter.
+Make sure you can fit the stem of the Y-adapter into the spacer slot.
+It will likely be hard to insert at first, but with a little pressure it should go in.
+Once you verify this, please separate the pieces again and go onto the next step.
+If these two pieces do NOT fit, then please check your printer settings (e.g. make sure you haven't set the extrusion rate too high) and reprint them until they fit snugly.

+---
 Attach the spacer to the digital readout using M3 screws and washers:

 <div align="center">
 <img src="https://github.com/JhouLab/DigitalStereotaxAdapter/blob/main/Assembly/Readout_spacer.jpg" width="350">
 </div>

+---
-Now slide the Y-shaped piece onto the metal bracket around the knob controlling the AP movement:
+Slide the Y-shaped piece onto the metal bracket around the knob controlling the AP movement:

 <div align="center">
 <img src="https://github.com/JhouLab/DigitalStereotaxAdapter/blob/main/Assembly/Y_adapter1.jpg" width="250">